Understanding the Microsoft Licensing Statement

 16 June 2015

-The Microsoft Licensing Statement (MLS) is a critical document for managing Microsoft software assets, but it’s poorly understood and Microsoft account teams may sometimes withhold an MLS from customers who need it.
-Ensuring that this document is accurate and up to date is essential to compliance.
+The Microsoft Licensing Statement (MLS) is a critical document for managing Microsoft software assets, but it’s poorly understood.
+MLSs are vital for gaining full visibility of your Microsoft Volume License purchase history, and can be requested via your reseller, typically for a fee of around $30.
+Ensuring this document is accurate and up to date is essential to compliance.

 Built on data about customer purchases through volume licensing programs, an MLS is Microsoft’s version of the truth at audit time.
 An MLS is not to be the total picture, since it excludes OEM software, such as Windows acquired with new PCs, as well as purchases through retailers.
 These gaps can be filled only with good customer purchasing records.